Mookie Betts Preview, Player Props: Dodgers vs. Marlins

 Mookie Betts At The Plate

-- Betts leads Los Angeles in total hits (161) this season while batting .316 with 75 extra-base hits.
+- Betts leads Los Angeles with 161 hits, batting .314 this season with 75 extra-base hits.

-- Among qualified hitters in MLB action, he ranks seventh in batting average, fourth in on-base percentage, and third in slugging.
+- Among the qualified hitters in MLB play, he ranks seventh in batting average, fourth in on-base percentage, and third in slugging.

+- Betts has reached base via a hit in 101 games this season (of 131 played), and had multiple hits in 42 of those games.

-- Betts has driven home a run in 58 games this year (44.6%), including more than one RBI in 19.2% of his games and producing three or more of his team's runs on 11 occasions..
+- Betts has picked up an RBI in 44.3% of his games this season, with more than one RBI in 19.1% of his games.
+He has also plated three or more runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.